thingsboard/thingsboard.github.io/docs/mqtt-broker/subscription.md

 ### Limits

 Please see table below to compare the limits of the subscription plans.
+The values are monthly limits, unless stated otherwise.

 <table>
   <thead>